MultiverseLearningProducts/swe/src/bootcamp/wk3/day2.md

 ## Before we start

 * You must have completed the assignments from yesterday.
 This will ensure you have an app server ready to serve dynamic content.
-* You must be familiar with Sequelize (covered in Day 5 of Week 2)
-* You must have Restaurant data in your database
+* You must have completed Week 2 Lesson 5 which uses Sequelize to insert and retrieve Restaurant data

 ## Materials needed